Statistics Calculators

 $$s^2=\ \frac{\sum_{i}^{n}{{(x_i-\ \bar{x})}^2\ }}{n-1}=\frac{1148}{8-1}=164$$

-Step 6: Take the square root of the variance to get the standard deviation.
+Step 6: Take the square root of the variance to determine the final standard deviation.

 $$s=\sqrt{s^2}=\ \sqrt{164}=12.80$$